 In this section, you can review some of the foremost options out there.
 To explain, we included descriptions and resources to learn more.
 After that, we name a few more options out there.

 BlueStamp is a coding and computer science summer program available in San Francisco, Palo Alto, and New York.
 Surprisingly, students choose all of their projects to work on.
 This 6-week summer program starts in June.

 Additionally, students may also apply to a 2-week prerequisite program.
-This program, specifically, engages a 3-to-1 student to staff ratio and entrepreneurship guest lecturers.
-Students also the opportunity to build working programming prototypes.
+This program, specifically, engages a 3-to-1 student-to-staff ratio and entrepreneurship guest lecturers.
+Students also have the opportunity to build working programming prototypes.

 PESA offers coursework in computer science, robotics, nanotechnology, and networks.
 In summary, this program runs for three weeks in July, and tuition is $7375 with financial aid available.

 WTP is open to female rising high school seniors.
 To clarify, it is a 4-week summer program.
 During the program, students explore engineering through classes, labs, and projects.
-For example, focuses offered include Electrical Engineering, Computer Science, or Mechanical Engineering.
+For example, the focuses offered include Electrical Engineering, Computer Science, and Mechanical Engineering.

 Truly, WTP is a great opportunity.
-However admission to WTP is quite competitive, with a tuition price of $3,500.
-Nonetheless, students demonstrating certain financial need can attend for free.
+However, admission to WTP is quite competitive, with a tuition price of $3,500.
+Nonetheless, students demonstrating certain financial needs can attend for free.

 Google’s version is a 3-week intro to coding for high school seniors.
 Because of this goal, the program aims to train emerging tech leaders and innovators.
 Not only that, it is held in multiple states each summer, with an inside look into Google operations.

 Also, participation in this coding and computer science program is free.